has-c/SoYouThinkYouCanAct/README.md

 # SoYouThinkYouCanAct

 SoYouThinkYouCanAct is a game based around the Emotion API.
+Uses computer vision to detect emotions using the Microsoft Emotion API.